framps/raspberryTools/README.md

 9. [findRaspis.sh](#findraspissh) - Scan the local net for Raspberries and print the IPs, macs and hostnames

-10. [smsRelay.py](#smsrelaypy) - Receives all SMS sent to a SMS card plogged in into an UMTS stick and forward all SMS to an eMail.
+10. [smsRelay.py](#smsrelaypy) - Receives all SMS and forwards all SMS to an eMail.
+UMTS stick required.

 ## findRaspis.sh